Kyushik/Interaction_Network/README.md

 ## Description of Files

 - Making_Dataset.ipynb: You can make training and testing dataset using the environment
+- IN_tf.ipynb: Interaction Network algorithm (Tensorflow 1.x)
-- Interaction_Network.ipynb: Interaction Network algorithm
+- IN_torch.ipynb: Interaction Network algorithm (Torch 1.7)

 <br>